vikfroberg/vim-elm-syntax/README.md

 1. Syntax highlighting
 1. Automatic indentation

+### Missing features

 Compiling, linting, formatting and other features aren't included in this plugin.
-Have a look at [elm-tooling/elm-vim](https://github.com/elm-tooling/elm-vim) to set those up.
+Have a look at [elm-tooling/elm-vim](https://github.com/elm-tooling/elm-vim).

 ## Installation